microsoft/ContosoTraders/demo-scripts/devsecops/overview.md

 The key takeaways from this demo are:

 * GitHub Actions is used to automate the deployment of the application and infrastructure.
-Using GitHub Action workflows, the application and infrastructure can be deployed to the Azure cloud with a single click, allowing you to implement continuous integration and a continuous deployment process.
+Using GitHub Action workflows, the application and infrastructure can be deployed to Azure cloud with a single click, allowing you to implement continuous integration with a continuous deployment process.
-* GitHub Actions integrates with Azure services to enable you to build, test, and deploy to Azure directly from your GitHub repository, along with tons of other integrations.
+* GitHub Actions integrates with Azure services to enable you to build, test, and deploy to Azure directly from your GitHub repository, along with many other integrations.
 * GitHub Advanced Security is a set of tools that help you find and fix vulnerabilities in your code, protect your users, and detect and prevent malicious activity.
 * GitHub Advanced Security is available for public and private repositories on GitHub.com and GitHub Enterprise Cloud.
 * GitHub Advanced Security can be integrated with Microsoft Defender for Cloud to provide a unified view of security alerts and vulnerabilities across the entire DevSecOps pipeline.